greensh16/logger-rs/README.md

 If you use this in published work, please cite it — see [`CITATION.cff`](CITATION.cff), or the *Cite this repository* button in the sidebar.

+## Support

+If this has saved you some service units, or an afternoon of wondering why a job was slow, you can [buy me a coffee](https://buymeacoffee.com/sgreenau).

+Entirely optional — it changes nothing about the tool, which is free and Apache-2.0 licensed regardless.